-Researchers from DTU Physics describe in an article published on October 18, 2019, in Science, how — by simple means — they have created a ‘carpet’ of thousands of quantum-mechanically entangled light pulses.
+Scientists from the Technical University of Denmark (DTU) Physics describe in an article published on October 18, 2019, in Science, how — by simple means — they have created a ‘carpet’ of thousands of quantum-mechanically entangled light pulses.

 A ‘blanket’ of thousands of quantum-mechanically entangled light pulses has the potential to pave the way for more powerful quantum computers.

 Quantum mechanics is one of the most successful theories of natural science, and although its predictions are often counterintuitive, not a single experiment has been conducted to date of which the theory has not been able to give an adequate description.

 Along with colleagues at bigQ (Center for Macroscopic Quantum States — a Danish National Research Foundation Center of Excellence), center leader Prof. Ulrik Lund Andersen is working on understanding and utilizing macroscopic quantum effects:

 “The prevailing view among researchers is that quantum mechanics is a universally valid theory and therefore also applicable in the macroscopic day-to-day world we normally live in.
 This also means that it should be possible to observe quantum phenomena on a large scale, and this is precisely what we strive to do in the Danish National Research Foundation Center of Excellence bigQ,” says Ulrik Lund Andersen.

 In a new article in the prestigious international journal Science, the researchers describe how they have succeeded in creating entangled, squeezed light at room temperature.
 A discovery that could pave the way for less expensive and more powerful quantum computers.

 Their work concerns one of the most notoriously difficult quantum phenomena to understand: entanglement.
 It describes how physical objects can be brought into a state in which they are so intricately linked that they can no longer be described individually.